-The ‘basic’ school curriculum includes the ‘national curriculum’, religious education and sex education.
+The ‘basic’ school curriculum includes the ‘national curriculum’, religious education and relationships and sex education.

 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.

 Every aspect of the children’s work is influenced by the extent to which they use language with imagination and accuracy.
 Competence in reading, writing, spelling,grammar and handwriting is encouraged throughout the curriculum in order to enable the children to communicate appropriately and effectively.
-However, we teach English daily both as a discrete subject from Year 1 to Year 6 and included in many other subjects across the curriculum. in Opportunities in the Early Years are incorporated within the child’s day according to principles of the Early Years Foundation Stage (EYFS).
-Key Skills and knowledge for reading and writing are set out in our Netherton Necessities documents.
+However, we teach English daily both as a discrete subject from Year 1 to Year 6 and included in many other subjects across the curriculum.
+Opportunities in the Early Years are incorporated within the child’s day according to principles of the Early Years Foundation Stage (EYFS) 2020.

 Handwriting is taught from Early Years upwards using the Nelson handwrting scheme.